Lokesh-Kumar1998/Gesture-controlled-Computer/README.md

 # Gesture-controlled-Computer
-Double Click on Gesture-controlled-computer.docx to see projects implementation.
+Click on Gesture-controlled-computer.docx, then click on raw to see projects implementation.